TheMightyAmondee/CustomDeathPenaltyPlus/README.md

  - Check the mod page for accepted values
  - The mod should automatically use the default values if a config value is invalid.
 If your changes are not implemented check the SMAPI monitor for errors or messages.
  - Other mods that edit the PlayerKilled event can override the mod's edits.
 Penalties should still apply however (MoreRealisticWarps will also look really weird)
+ - With GMCM, the mod will not allow MoreRealisticWarps and WakeUpNextDayInClinic to be true at the same time despite it being possible to do in the menu.
+The mod will disable MoreRealisticWarps when the menu is saved.

 ### Versions:
 1.0.0 - Initial release